Sport Voucher Scheme for Schools (NT)

 b) Value-add items must be purchased directly from the registered activity provider.

-– Costs associated with children actively participating in structured sport, active recreation or cultural activities or programs including uniforms/costumes that are essential to run the program and will be left in the care of the community for the continuation of the program.
+- Costs associated with children actively participating in structured sport, active recreation, cultural activities or programs including uniforms/costumes that are essential, will be left in the care of the community for the continuation of the program.

 - Funding can be combined to run joint community activities for the region to create efficiencies.

-– Funding can be used to assist with costs of transporting children/students where community activities are combined within the Regional Council’s jurisdiction.
+- Funding can be used to assist with costs of transporting children/students where community activities are combined within the Regional Council’s area.

 The following are ineligible for funding: